OpenBMB/XAgent/ToolServer/README.md

 }
 ```
 Return is dependent on the tool.
-The return http code 450 standfor need further calling to finish tool execution.
+The return http code 450 stands for need further calling to finish tool execution.
-When return http code 450, the return value will be like:
+When returning the http code 450, the return value will be like:
 ```JSON
 {
     "detail":{